Orewa

 East Coast Bays Formation

-Alternating siltstone and sandstone with parallel bedded shears creating failure planes.
-Weakly-cemented rocks progressively weaken through wetting-drying cycles.
-The stepped terrain throughout Orewa reflects historic translational landslides at 5-10m depths.
+Alternating siltstone and sandstone with parallel bedded shears creating failure planes at depth.
+The weakly cemented rock progressively degrades through wetting and drying cycles.
+That stepped terrain you see throughout Orewa?
+That's the fingerprint of historic translational landslides running at 5 to 10 metre depths.

 Coastal Erosion Environment